444995/DRTV-ripper/README.md

 # DRTV-ripper - dr.dk/drtv
-DRTV-ripper is a software tool that facilitates the ripping of specific shows.
+DRTV-ripper is a software tool that facilitates the ripping of specific shows from dr.dk/drtv/.
 It is built using modules such as pyppeteer, asyncio, and youtube-dl - and can be used via a simple and easy to understand console interface.

 Please note that, at present, the download speed may be slower than expected.
 This is because yt-dlp is not currently compatible with DRTV shows, and youtube-dl is being used as an alternative.
 However, despite its reduced speed, the software remains highly functional and can still be used to download the desired content.